For what purpose do I need a warehouse for uncleared goods?

 - Find out the precise goods description and commodity code before moving or transporting the goods to Finland>

 - Provide the commercial or technical description of the goods in the warehousing declarations.
 The commodity code cannot be used to replace the goods description.

 - The commodity code defines, among other things, the restrictions on the goods.
 That’s why it’s important to use the right commodity code.

-- The commodity codes can be retrieved from the Taric database.
+- The commodity codes can be retrieved from Commodity code service Fintaric.
 Customs can also help you.